solidboredom/sumUp/README.md

 }
 ```

-in fact you could leave the brackets out alltogether like this: sumUp() allIsDoneHere();
+_TIP: in fact you could leave the brackets out alltogether like this: sumUp() allIsDoneHere();
-if the allIsDoneHere() module contains all predicates you are using.
+if the allIsDoneHere() module contains all predicates you are using._